You Prepare A Table

 The world is discovering that Yeshua (Jesus) and His original Jewish followers also spoke Hebrew and “Galilean Aramaic”; but, let’s not expect religious institutions, scholars, and theologians, to relinquish age-old religious theories about the history of the New Testament.

 Somehow, we knew that, in the “acharit hayamim” (latter days), the Gilyana (Revelation) of Mashiyach (Messiah) would return; even though precious few are paying attention.
 Don’t be railroaded by terms like, “Jewish Aramaic”; “Palestinian Aramaic”; “Judean Aramaic”; “Galilean Aramaic”; “Syrian Christian Aramaic”; or “Koine Greek.”
-The fact is, whether God-fearing Jews speak or write in Aramaic, or Greek, they’re still thinking according to Qadosh (Set-Apart) Hebrew Scripture; and if they’re not, then, who cares?
+The fact is, whether God-fearing Jews speak or write in Aramaic, or Greek, they’re still thinking according to Qadosh (Set-Apart) Hebrew Scripture.

 If we’re not connected to God and His Word, we are “not able to do anything” (John 15:5).